rankingdigitalrights/index2017/app/findings/methodologyandscoring/index.md

 <p>For telecommunications companies, with the exception of AT&T, the parent company did not directly provide consumer services, so researchers also examined a subsidiary or operating company based in the home market to ensure the Index captured operational policies alongside corporate commitments.
 Given AT&T's external presentation of its group-level and U.S. operating company as an integrated unit, we evaluated the group-level policies for AT&T.</p>
 <p>The evaluation includes an assessment of disclosure for every element of each indicator, based on one of the following possible answers:</p>
 <ul>
-<li>"Yes" - Company disclosure meets the element requirement. </li>
+<li><strong>"Yes"</strong> - Company disclosure meets the element requirement. </li>
 </ul>
 <ul>
-<li>"Partial" - Company disclosure has met some but not all aspects of the element, or the disclosure is not comprehensive enough to satisfy the full scope of the what the element is asking for. </li>
+<li><strong>"Partial"</strong> - Company disclosure has met some but not all aspects of the element, or the disclosure is not comprehensive enough to satisfy the full scope of the what the element is asking for. </li>
 </ul>
 <ul>
-<li>"No disclosure found" - Researchers were not able to find information provided by the company on their website that answers the element question. </li>
+<li><strong>"No disclosure found"</strong> - Researchers were not able to find information provided by the company on their website that answers the element question. </li>
 </ul>
 <ul>
-<li>"No" - Company disclosure exists, but it specifically does not disclose to users what the element is asking.
+<li><strong>"No"</strong> - Company disclosure exists, but it specifically does not disclose to users what the element is asking.
 This is distinct from the option of "no disclosure found," although both result in no credit.</li>
 </ul>
 <ul>
-<li>"N/A" - Not applicable.
+<li><strong>"N/A"</strong> - Not applicable.
 This element does not apply to the company or service.
 Elements marked as N/A will not be counted for or against a company in the scoring process. </li>
 </ul>
 <h2>Scoring</h2>
 <p>Companies receive a cumulative score of their performance across all Index categories, and results show how companies performed by each category and indicator.
 Scores for the <a href="https://rankingdigitalrights.org/2017-indicators/#F">Freedom of Expression</a> and <a href="https://rankingdigitalrights.org/2017-indicators/#P">Privacy </a>categories are calculated by averaging scores for each individual service.
 Scores for the <a href="https://rankingdigitalrights.org/2017-indicators/#G">Governance</a> category indicators include parent- and operating-level performance (depending on company type).</p>